Happy 4th of July to all American followers of BAMF Style.

-While parading up the boardwalk, shaking hands and kissing babies, a brass band goads him on with “Stars and Stripes Forever”, Sousa’s 1897 magnum opus that has been declared the National March of the United States.
+While parading up the boardwalk, shaking hands and kissing babies, a brass band goads Nucky on with “Stars and Stripes Forever”, John Philip Sousa’s 1897 magnum opus that has been declared the National March of the United States.

 Of course, once you’ve won the election, you can party with the crazy music of your choice.
 Nucky and his gang preferred “Ostrich Walk”, but you might aim for something a little more modern.
 Honestly, I’m probably more of an “Ostrich Walk” man as well.

 What’s more American than red, white, and blue?
 More politicians should sport suits like this nowadays.
 Since people have learned to stop listening to what they’re saying, we may as well have some reason to pay attention!